blessedwithsins/mstakx-task-Level1/README.md

 # mstakx-tasks
-1. Once kubeadm-install script has run successfully on master node, apply Network Plugin & run rest of the commands as normal user
+1. Once kubeadm-install-master script has run successfully on master node, apply Network Plugin & run rest of the commands as normal user

 Need to run as sudo:-